A Quick Guide to User Experience Prototypes

-Experience prototyping is a method for simulating and evaluating an experience or service.
-In the same way that digital prototypes are used to demonstrate the behavior of an interface in lower-fidelity, experience prototypes are used to explore or communicate how a customer might experience a service, space, or product in the real world.
+UX prototyping is a method for simulating and evaluating an experience or service.
+In the same way that digital prototypes are used to demonstrate the behavior of an interface in lower fidelity, experience prototypes are used to explore or communicate how a customer might experience a service, space, or product in the real world.

-Experience prototypes can take many forms and fidelities depending on the concept being explored and whether it is a current or aspirational experience.
-For instance, an experience prototype of a physical space or environment may be a small-scale paper model, while a prototype of an organization's service touchpoints may consist of "walking in the customer's shoes" with real artifacts and props.
+Experience prototypes can take many forms and fidelities depending on the explored concept and whether it is a current or aspirational experience.
+For instance, an experience prototype of a physical space or environment may be a small-scale paper model.
+In contrast, a prototype of an organization's service touchpoints may consist of "walking in the customer's shoes" with real artifacts and props.

-Experience prototypes recreate the "natural habitat" of a design, so we can see how your target users interact with it.
-For example, we have tested video game consoles in an improvised living room and smart shower faucets in a faux-bathroom made from whiteboard walls.
+Experience prototypes recreate a design's "natural habitat" so we can see how your target users interact with it.
+For example, at Blink UX, we've tested video game consoles in an improvised living room and smart shower faucets in a faux bathroom made from whiteboard walls.
 There are many benefits to testing with full-scale experience prototypes.

-The idea isn't to make a polished, finshed product— not at the research stage.
+The idea isn't to make a polished, finished product— not at the research stage.
 Instead, we're focused on understanding the user experience.
-At this stage, low-fidelity works in our favor.
-Our participants feel comfortable sharing their honest feedback when everything looks rough around the edges.
+At this stage, low-fidelity will work in your favor.
+Participants feel comfortable sharing their honest feedback when everything looks rough around the edges.
 Some companies invest in developing a working prototype that's just a step away from the real thing, only to find the concept doesn't work.
 We believe in the power of cardboard and a little creativity to workshop ideas first.
 Plus, it's often more efficient.

-Experience prototypes are useful when you have a specific setting for the end design.
+Experience prototypes are helpful when you have a specific setting for the end design.
 For example, the interface on a fuel pump used exclusively at gas stations and the many gas-pumping habits people aren’t even aware of.
-At Blink, we often conduct testing exclusively on phones, tablets, and computer screens for apps and online interactions.
-When the digital merges with the physical world, we know it's time to use experience prototypes.
+At Blink, we often conduct testing solely on phones, tablets, and computer screens for apps and online interactions.
+When the digital merges with the physical world, we know it’s the time to use experience prototypes.

 We usually recommend experience prototyping in the early stages of design.
-When we are researching a product that already exists or uses a technology that is already available, we can often replicate the intended experience automatically.
-While it's easy to make assumptions about how users engage with products already on the market, user research uncovers the truth.
+When we research a product that already exists or uses technology that is already available, we can often replicate the intended experience automatically.
+While making assumptions about how users engage with products already on the market is easy, user research uncovers the truth.
 Armed with research, we can design a product that satisfies your users and fixes the pain points the current technology leaves behind.

-Experience prototyping is also useful to test technology that doesn't exist yet.
-We are able to mock-up the experience of the product itself out of different materials or in virtual reality to see if customers will want and know how to use it.
+Experience prototyping is also helpful for testing technology that doesn’t exist yet.
+We can mock up the experience of the product itself out of different materials or in virtual reality to see if customers will want and know how to use it.
 We can also study the most intuitive spot to place the interface based on how users approach it.

-Here's how to use experience prototyping to get the most value out user research:
+How to use experience prototyping to get the most value out of user research:

 1. Start with the target environment to make it feel realistic.

-2. Use your simulated location to understand the users, how they behave, and what their pain points are.
+2. Use your simulated location to understand the users, their behavior, and their pain points.

 3. In the next test, insert the digital touchpoint to see how it changes the experience and if it solves the user’s problems.